FAU-Fall2024-iOS-Mobile-App/final-project-sm4j/README.md

 * User can create a team of 6 Marvel characters.
 * User can save a maximum of 10 teams.
 * User can delete a team.
+* User can view their saved teams.

+**Optional Nice-to-have Stories**

+* User can persist their login session across app restarts.
 * User can send and receive friend requests.
 * User can send messages to friends.

-**Optional Nice-to-have Stories**

-* User can persist their login session across app restarts.
-* User can see a list of their teams and friends on their profile screen.
+* User can view their profile with saved teams and friends list (if friend feature is used).

 ### 2. Screen Archetypes